worldamazing/plan/docs/overview.md

 ## Global Initiatives: Building an Amazing Future
 At the heart of the GI lies a series of transformative initiatives designed to empower, uplift, and unify humanity.
 Each initiative seeks to address core aspects of life, offering a comprehensive path toward a more just, innovative, and joyful world.

-1. **Manufacturing Department (MD)**: A centralized manufacturing department that builds everything from homes and appliances to infrastructure and creative tools, with sustainability and excellence as the standard.
+1. **Manufacturing Department (MD)**: A decentralized, globally coordinated manufacturing network that builds everything from homes and appliances to infrastructure and creative tools, with sustainability and excellence as the standard.
 1. **Global Eating Department (GED)**: Ensuring every fridge, pantry, and belly is full through vibrant, sustainable urban markets that provide everyday eating needs, promote zero-waste, and foster community connections.
 1. **Delicious Eating Department (DED)**: Bringing culinary creativity and deliciousness to life by unifying the global dining scene, offering diverse and elevated food experiences within a sustainable, innovative dining network.
 1. **Department of Extensive Amazing Fun (DEAF)**: The loudest department in the GI.
 Ensures joy is built into life, with public games, creative events, playful installations, and unforgettable festivals.